Company History and Vision

 Sharla Haun, JD, MFA

-Learn how to mine your experiences for the anecdotes and personality traits which express your individual perspective such that people remember your uniqueness and see themselves in your insightfulness.
+Learn how to mine your experiences for the anecdotes and personality traits which express your individual perspective for increased productivity, results, and satisfaction.

 Courses and Workshops